 Though revived, Ishtar wasn't off the proverbial hook yet.
 No, Ereshkigal informed her that she could not leave the underworld until she found a suitable replacement.
 To this end, Ishtar was released with a horde of galla, demons who were ready to seize whichever deity she chose.
 When she found her husband Tammuz indifferent to her demise in Irkalla, Ishtar pointed him out, and the chase was on!

-Evading them for some time, thanks to assistance from Shamash, and his sister, Geshtinanna, Tammuz was ultimately captured and drug off to the underworld to take Ishtar's place.
+Evading them for some time, thanks to assistance from Shamash and Geshtinanna, Tammuz was ultimately captured and drug off to the underworld to take Ishtar's place.
 Seeing the grief this caused Geshtinanna, however, Ishtar decided that they could alternate their penance in Irkalla, each one spending but six months out of the year in the underworld instead of one being trapped there forever.

 Sending Namtar, Ereshkigal awaited the return of her own sukkal, though when he arrived she learned that Nergal, of all the gods, disrespected him!
 Knowing that Namtar would report this perfidy, Anu banished Nergal to Irkalla until he apologized, in an attempt to mend fences with mighty Ereshkigal.
 When he arrived, however, the two were immediately attracted to each other, and enjoyed a week of each others' company.

 Fleeing after a week, before his strength was completely drained by Ereshkigal, Nergal left her pregnant once more.
 Furious beyond reckoning, Ereshkigal sent Namtar back to Ubshukkina, indicating that she would empty the underworld if Nergal were not returned to her forthwith, allowing the souls of the dead to rampage and consume the living!
 Naturally, Anu wasn't about to let that happen.